FISCO-BCOS/FISCO-BCOS-DOC/en/docs/installation.md

 # Installation

 This chapter will introduce the required installations and configurations of FISCO BCOS.
 For better understanding, we will illustrate an example of deploying a 4-node consortium chain in a local machine using FISCO BCOS.
+Please use the supported **hardware and platform** operations [according to here](./manual/hardware_requirements.md).

 ## To build a single-group consortium chain